InasALKamachy/ML-for-calibration/README.md

 ## Data Analysis

 ### Load and Read the Data
 First, a function `read_and_clean_svmlight` is defined to read data files related to SVMlight format and perform basic cleaning by removing semicolons from the index.
-This operation loops over the 10 batch files, combining all loaded features (sensor readings) into a single DataFrame `X` and target labels (gas types) into a Series `Y`, then concatenates the features and the target in one dataframe.
+This operation loops over the 10 batch files, combining all loaded features (sensor readings) into a single DataFrame `X` and target labels (gas types) into a Series `Y`, then concatenates the features and the target in one dataframe. then make a single csv file, after that loaded and split,so take first columns which contain continuous value as target (y), and the rest columns as features (X)

 ### Identify the Outlier Using IQR
 Using the Interquartile Range (IQR) method, outliers are identified and replaced with the column median.